 Historic and Cultural Resources.
-Replacement projects would include demolition of existing school buildings, resulting in direct impacts to historic resources if the schools are determined to be eligible for listing in a historic register.
+Replacement projects would include demolition of existing school buildings, resulting in direct impacts to historic resources if the schools are determined to be eligible for listing in a historic register or designation as a City of Seattle Landmark.
 The potential schools for replacement projects are unevaluated for eligibility.
 Building additions could have direct impacts to a landmark-designated school if the project altered designated features.
 This could be mitigated through obtaining a Certificate of Approval from the Landmarks Preservation Board and by designing building additions to be architecturally sympathetic with the existing school.
 Construction would require ground disturbance which could impact subsurface cultural resources, if present.
-Individual project-level analysis would be prepared to address potential impacts.
-Construction of a new downtown high school and stadium would require demolition of Memorial Stadium and would impact the Memorial Wall, which may meet the criteria for designation as
+Individual project-level analysis would be conducted on each project and, depending on the project, an Inadvertent Discovery Plan (IDP) would be prepared to address potential impacts.
+Construction of a new downtown high school and stadium would require demolition of Memorial Stadium and would impact the Memorial Wall, both of which may meet the criteria for designation as Seattle Landmarks.

-Seattle Landmarks.
 SPS would coordinate with the Landmarks Preservation Board, City of Seattle, Seattle Center, and DAHP regarding demolition of the Stadium and preservation or relocation of the Wall.